-July 15, 1913, appointed to the American Baptist Mission Press in Rangoon, Burma.
+July 15, 1913 Paul is appointed to the American Baptist Mission Press in Rangoon, India (Burma).

-September 23, 1913, sailed for their new life in Burma, where they would spend thirty years.
+September 23, 1913 Paul and Mattie sail for their new life in Burma, where they would spend thirty years.

-May 1920 Reverend Hackett graduates from Drury College, Springfield, MO.
+May 1920 Reverend Hackett graduates from Drury College in Springfield, MO.

 Thayetmyo to Moulmein (Mawlamyine)

-Upon their return to Burma the Hackett’s were stationed in Thayetmyo, on the Irrawaddy River and in 1923 Reverend Hackett was appointed Superintendent of Judson School, a school for boys K through high school they moved to their permanent home in Moulmein.
-He also served as Superintendent of the Leper Colony at Moulmein, Pastor of Ebenezer Baptist Church and worked in the local prison, Mrs. Hackett oversaw the local orphanage.
-Their family grew by two more sons.
+1923 Reverend Hackett was appointed Superintendent of Judson School, a school for boys K through high school.
+They moved to their permanent home in Moulmein.
+Paul also served as Superintendent of the Leper Hospital in Moulmein, Pastor of Ebenezer Baptist Church and worked in the local prison.
+Mrs. Hackett oversaw the local orphanage.
+Their family grew by two more sons, Paul and Earl.

 The Second Generation

-The Revered, Dr. Wm.
+The Revered, Dr. William.
 Hackett and the Reverend Marion Shaw Hackett.

-1941 Bill receives his MA degree cum laude from seminary, thesis: “Animism and the Christian Approach to Animism People.”
-Bill and Marion appointed by the American Foreign Mission Society to Burma.
+1941 Bill receives his MA degree, Cum Laude, from Hartford Seminary.
+Bill and Marion are appointed by the American Foreign Mission Society to Burma.

-September 1941 (28 years to the week after his parents) Bill and Marion sailed for Burma to meet Bills family.
-After Marion got to know her in-laws they traveled up country to begin their life together as missionaries.
+September 1941 Bill and Marion sail for Burma to meet Bill’s family.
+After Marion gets to know her in-laws, they traveled up country to begin their life together as missionaries.

-December 1941 Arrive in Taunggyi, (Shan States), with WWII raging and the invasion of Burma on the horizon their stay in Taunggyi is short lived.
+December 1941 Bill and Marion arrive in Taunggyi, (Shan State), with WWII raging and the invasion of Burma on the horizon.
+Their stay in Taunggyi is short lived.

 April 1942 Bill and Marion are evacuated to Kunming, China.

 1943 – 1945 Bill enrolls at Cornell University where he studies agriculture and begins to pursue a Doctorate in sociology.
-They welcome two children Martha Jane and William Shaw.
+Bill and Marion welcome two children, Martha Jane and William Shaw.

-1952-1953 Furlough in Ithaca, NY, Marion studies at Cornell, while Bill completes his PhD, and is elected to Phi Kappa Phi.
-It was a comprehensive evaluation and survey of the history of the Taungthus entitled “The Pa-Oh People of the Shan State, Union of Burma: A Sociological and Ethnographic Study of the Pa-Oh (Taungthu) People”.
-It ran over 1400 pages and gained the attention of the US State Department as they were beginning an interest in SE Asia.
+1952-1953 Furlough in Ithaca, NY.
+Marion studies at Cornell, while Bill completes his PhD.
+His dissertation was a comprehensive evaluation and survey of the history of the Taungthus entitled “The Pa-Oh People of the Shan State, Union of Burma: A Sociological and Ethnographic Study of the Pa-Oh (Taungthu) People”.
+It ran over 1400 pages and gained the attention of the US State Department as they were beginning to have an interest in Southeast Asia.

-October 1953 Bill, Marion return to Burma with their children.
+October 1953 Bill and Marion return to Burma with their children.
 Life settles down and the work grows.

 1966 The Union of Burma decreed all foreigners must leave Burma within six weeks.
 By October 1966 all the Hacketts would leave Burma once again.
 Not wanting to move far from his field, Bill and Marion moved to Hong Kong.
-Bill taught at Chun Chi University for seven years, and then at Hong Kong Baptist College where he was chair of the Sociology department, Bill would remain in Hong Kong until 1980.
-While there he made numerous trips back to Burma staying as long as the government allowed.
-On those trips he would bring supplies that his people requested.e.g. strings for musical instruments, plows, parts for tractors and trucks, educational supplies, medicines, and funds.
+Bill taught at Chun Chi University for seven years, and then at Hong Kong Baptist College where he was chair of the Sociology department.
+While in Hong Kong, Bill made numerous trips back to Burma, staying as long as the Burmese government allowed.
+On those trips he would bring supplies that his people requested – strings for musical instruments, plows, parts for tractors and trucks, educational supplies, medicines, and funds.
 He also spent hours meeting with his workers planning and creating new areas of work.
-He made frequent trips often for only one day.
-Many Burmese fled to Macau during these times, so Bill began work in Macau as well.
-As Marion had always been in frail health she returned once more to her parents home in MA.
-Their daughter Martha Jane was in nursing school in the USA and Bill Jr was in the peace corp in Micronesia.
+As Marion had always been in frail health, she returned to her parents home in Massachusetts.
+Their daughter Martha Jane was in nursing school in the USA and son William was in the peace corp in Micronesia.

 1980 Bill suffered a severe heart attack and had to return to the USA for open heart surgery.
 He then became an associate pastor for missions at University Heights Baptist Church in Springfield, MO.
 He continued to return to Burma as often as he could, usually accompanied by his daughter Martha Jane.

-1988 Springfield MO, The Reverend Marion Shaw Hackett dies.
-Marion was not as able to continue as she would have liked and was not able to complete her translation work.
-However the seeds for a translation of the New Testament had been sown and the work was continued at a slower pace.
-The Pa-O New Testament was finally printed in 2011 but she was notable to enjoy that achievement as she died in 1988.
-A Pa-O hymnal was published in 2008 and work is in progress in translating the Old Testament at this time.
-Her work was carried on by her daughter, Martha Jane, in the years after her death and they have left a lasting legacy for the Pa-Os.
+1988 The Reverend Marion Shaw Hackett dies in Springfield, MO.
+Marion was not able to complete her translation work.
+However, the translation work continued and the Pa-O New Testament was finally printed in 2011.
+A Pa-O hymnal was published in 2008 and work is in progress to translate the Old Testament at this time.

 1990 Bill makes his last trip to Burma with his daughter Martha Jane.
 In failing health, he sensed that he would not be returning again and the last trip was for him to say his farewells.
-Several weeks after returning from that trip, he died, fittingly, on the steps of a church that he was going to to give a report on his last trip.
+Several weeks after returning from that trip, Bill died.
 His death left a big gap in the Pa-O Christian community.
-The Hackett Mission torch was passed to his daughter Martha Jane and his brother Dr Earl Hackett.
-The work continues by his brother’s family to this day.
+The Hackett Mission torch was passed to his daughter Martha Jane and his brother Dr. Earl Hackett, who continued to make trips to Burma for almost twenty-five years..
+The work continues to this day by Earl’s family.